Skip to main content

 Thirty-Eight

-Kim is translating another tablet when Wallace arives at the museum.
-He asks her if the museuem has any books on ritual murder as the library he's visited had none.
+Kim is translating another tablet when Wallace arrives at the museum.
+He asks her if the museum has any books on ritual murder, as the library he's visited had none.
 Kim shows him some and he sits down to read them.

-Wallace has underlined the work "witchcraft" a few times.
-Kims comes in and Wallace asks her if she knew has heard what has happened on the building site.
-Did she know the victims? did Cooper get on with Lawrence?
+Wallace has underlined the word "witchcraft" a few times.
+Kim comes in and Wallace asks her if she has heard what has happened on the building site.
+Did she know the victims?
+Did Cooper get on with Lawrence?
 She tells him the site is very important.
-He asks her if she thinks it is worth killing for?
-Kim asks him over her house that night for dinner.
+He asks her if she thinks it is worth killing for.
+Kim asks him over to her house that night for dinner.

 Thirty-Nine